Sv443-Network/UserUtils/README.md

 #### `Dialog.open()`
 Usage: `open(): Promise<void>`
 Opens the dialog.
+If the dialog is not mounted yet, it will be mounted before opening.

 <br>

 #### `Dialog.close()`
 Usage: `close(): void`
 Closes the dialog.
+If `options.destroyOnClose` is set to `true`, [`Dialog.destroy()`](#dialogdestroy) will be called immediately after closing.

 <br>

 #### `Dialog.mount()`
 Usage: `mount(): Promise<void>`
 Mounts the dialog to the DOM by calling the render functions provided in the options object.
+After calling, the dialog will exist in the DOM but will be invisible until [`Dialog.open()`](#dialogopen) is called.
-Can be done before opening the dialog to avoid a delay.
+Call this before opening the dialog to avoid a rendering delay.

 <br>

 #### `Dialog.unmount()`
 Usage: `unmount(): void`
-Unmounts the dialog from the DOM.
+Closes the dialog first if it's open, then removes it from the DOM.

 <br>